8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 :    The proportion of each asset class within a portfolio.

 Basis point
-:    One-hundredth of one percent. *Increasing or decreasing by one basis point is 0.01 percent change in either direction.*
+:    One-hundredth of one percent. *Increasing or decreasing by one basis point is a 0.01 percent change in either direction.*

 Bonds
-:    A loan issued by a company or government whereby you purchase the bond with a promise of repayment by the company or government with interest. *Bonds are different than shares because shares imply some form of ownership, while bonds do not.*
+:    A loan issued by a company or government whereby you purchase the bond with a promise of repayment by the company or government with interest. *Bonds differ from shares because shares imply some form of ownership, while bonds do not.*

 Capital gain
-:    An increase in value of an asset compared to the cost basis.
+:    An increase in the value of an asset compared to the cost basis.

 Capital loss
-:    A decrease in value of an asset compared to the cost basis.
+:    A decrease in the value of an asset compared to the cost basis.

 Char of accounts
 :    A categorized list of all accounts used in bookkeeping.